-- Go incognito - you know when you search for a flight, and re-search the same flight a few days later only to find the cost has suddenly spiked?
+- Go incognito - you know how when you search for a flight, and re-search the same flight a few days later the cost can suddenly spike?
 To avoid price hikes and sites tracking your search history, use a private window in your browser to search undetected (or “incognito” in Google-speak).
 When browsing on Google Chrome, click the Chrome menu icon at the top right-hand corner of your browser and select New Incognito Window.

 - Weigh your luggage before you go - spare yourself the hefty costs of overweight baggage and stick to your limits by making the most of your carry-on allowance.

-Once you’ve taking care of the essential costs (secured your place on a volunteer program, booked flights and insurance), it’s time to start locking in a plan for the spending money.
-With your daily meals and accommodation taken care of in your Program Fee, you just need to factor in how much you want to set aside for weekend adventures and additional travel expenses.
+Once you’ve taken care of the essential costs (secured your place on a volunteer program, booked flights and insurance), it’s time to start locking in a plan for your spending money.
+With your daily meals and accommodation taken care of as part of your program fee, you just need to factor in how much you want to set aside for weekend adventures and additional travel expenses.

 To make sure you don’t blow the budget when you touch down and start exploring, consider these tips:

-- Do your research on must see tourist sights.
-Sometimes you will need to book in advance, due to popularity or entry restrictions.
+- Do your research on must-see tourist sights.
+Sometimes you’ll need to book in advance, due to popularity or entry restrictions.

 - If you can, see if there is a way to do it independently.
 If you can, 99 times out of a hundred, this will be the cheapest way to do it.